|

 to gather.
 There are cottages as well, and dogs are allowed,

+although we didn't have any with us this time.
 We almost got Nick to hike with us on Saturday, but he and Miriam had

 to prepare for another group that would be staying over on Saturday